stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     tar -zxvf macosx_10.7_Intel_64.tgz
     sudo mv macosx_10.7_Intel_64 /usr/local/abin

-Add AFNI's new location to the path in /etc/bashrc :
+Add AFNI's new location to the path in `/etc/bashrc` by first caching your sudo credentials via this command (ignoring the output):

+    sudo tail /var/log/auth.log

+...then immediately copy this block of lines and paste it into the terminal:

     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).